 In its own virtual museum, Studio Lenca's images from the Los Historiantes series and submissions from the #losthistories Instagram hashtag take centre stage on the webpages of major UK museums and galleries.
 This serves as a critique of the stiff curation of major institutions and their lack of representation of Latinx artists.
 The images then break free of the shackles of the institution and take on a life of their own.

 You can navigate the work in the first part by clicking on the images and then once in the second part, you can intuitively find your own way to choreograph the images.
 If you click on an image the others will dance around it.
 Hover over images to read the captions.

-Studio Lenca invites you to contribute your own images by uploading them to Instagram with the hashtag #losthistories.
+Studio Lenca invites you to contribute your own lost histories by sharing your images to Instagram using the hashtag #losthistories.

 You can read an interview with the artist here.